codecademy-engineering/homebrew-bootstrap/README.md

 ## Adding new Formulae

-To add a formula version that is otherwise available in Homebrew core, use the `extract` command, e.g.:
+To add a formula version that is otherwise available in Homebrew core:

+1. Create a new feature branch in your local bootstrap homebrew tap

+Command for navigating to the local tap: `cd "$(brew --prefix)/Homebrew/Library/Taps/codecademy-engineering/homebrew-bootstrap"`

+2. Use the `extract` command

 ```
 brew extract --version 3.3.4 helm codecademy-engineering/bootstrap
 ```

 Or you may manually write formulae in `./Formula/`.

+3. Verify that this formula can be installed correctly with `brew install` and make a PR

 ## Documentation